 So, those who have the stamina to walk 5 to 7 hours in the mountain can easily cover the distance.

-You will be walking 9 days with an average of 14 km a day on a standard 16-day trek to Everest Base Camp.
+You will be walking 9 days with an average of 15km a day on a standard 16-day trek to EBC.
 The remaining days will be for rest, acclimatization and in Kathmandu.

 Although 15km per day might not seem long, yet the steep and rocky terrain, gradual ascent and high altitude will slow you down.
 This is more difficult in winter when the snow and ice cover the trails.

-If you want to customize your trip please feel free to let us know.
-We can arrange the itinerary depending on your schedule and available dates.
+So, let us know if you want to shorten or extend your days.
+We can arrange the itinerary depending on your time and budget.

 Length of Everest Base Camp Trek

-It will take 8 days of trekking to reach the Base Camp and just 3 days to return to Lukla.
-This is because the ascent is more difficult (and we take time) than the descend and some days are for acclimatization.
+It will take around 8.5 days of trekking to reach the Base Camp and just 2.5 days to return to Lukla.
+This is because the ascent is more difficult than the descend and some days are for acclimatization.

 To get a clear idea of the distances.
 Let us break down the EBC trek on a day to day basis.